 This is my first “new” post in seven years to this blog.
-I had always meant to write a post about my benzo addiction, the problems it caused me, and how I eventually got off of the drugs.
+I had always meant to write a post about my benzo addiction, the problems it caused me, and how I eventually broke free.
 I’m finally doing that.

-It was in 2013 that I realized I had developed a tolerance to the Clonazepam I was intermittently taking, that I was suffering withdrawal syndrome, and firmly decided I had to get off.
+It was in 2013 that I realized I had developed a tolerance to the Clonazepam I had been intermittently taking.
+I was suffering withdrawal syndrome, and firmly decided I had to get off.
 Three years later I want to share with you the post I had written back in 2013 for Benzo Buddies, the community group that helped me overcome my addiction.